 Operation Sea Guardian

-Operation Sea Guardian is a flexible operation that can potentially cover the full range of NATO’s maritime security operation (MSO) tasks.
-At present, it is operating in the Mediterranean and is conducting three MSO tasks: maritime security capacity building, and support to maritime situational awareness and to maritime counter-terrorism.
+Operation Sea Guardian is NATO’s maritime security operation in the Mediterranean and is presently conducting three maritime security tasks: maritime security capacity building, support to maritime situational awareness and maritime counter-terrorism.

 • Operation Sea Guardian was launched in November 2016 and succeeded Operation Active Endeavour.

-• It comes under the operational command of Allied Maritime Command (MARCOM), Northwood, United Kingdom.
+• Operation Sea Guardian is under the operational command of Allied Maritime Command in Northwood, United Kingdom.

-In today’s globalised economy, 90 per cent of the total volume of goods is moved by sea and communication cables that carry 95 per cent of the world’s cyberspace traffic lie on the sea-bed.
+The world’s seas and oceans are of paramount importance in today’s globalised economy as 90 per cent of all traded goods are carried by sea, and communication cables on the sea-bed carry 95 per cent of the world’s cyberspace traffic.
 The Mediterranean Sea is no exception.
-In terms of energy alone, some 65 per cent of the oil and natural gas consumed in Western Europe pass through the Mediterranean each year.
+Similarly, concerning energy, some 65 per cent of the oil and natural gas consumed in Western Europe passes through the Mediterranean.

 • Support maritime situational awareness: the focus is on information-sharing between Allies and with civilian agencies to enhance the NATO Recognised Maritime Picture (RMP);